arturpescador/fgan-variational-divergence-minimization/README.md

 ## Introduction

-f-GAN is a generative model training framework that leverages variational divergence minimization to improve the training of neural samplers.
+f-GAN is a generative model training framework that uses a divergence measure to train both the generator and the discriminator.
 This implementation provides a flexible setup for experimenting with different divergence measures.

 ## Getting Started